Illumina (NASDAQ:ILMN) Updates FY 2021 Earnings Guidance

-Illumina (NASDAQ:ILMN) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of $6.300-$6.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.020.
+Illumina (NASDAQ:ILMN) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $6.300-$6.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.020.
 The company issued revenue guidance of $4.28 billion-$4.34 billion, compared to the consensus revenue estimate of $4.15 billion.

-Several analysts have recently commented on the stock.
-Zacks Investment Research raised shares of Illumina from a hold rating to a buy rating and set a $504.00 price target on the stock in a research report on Wednesday, June 30th.
-Barclays lifted their price target on shares of Illumina from $355.00 to $365.00 and gave the company an underweight rating in a research report on Friday, August 6th.
-SVB Leerink reaffirmed a buy rating on shares of Illumina in a research report on Thursday, July 29th.
-Wells Fargo & Company lifted their price target on shares of Illumina from $330.00 to $340.00 and gave the company an underweight rating in a research report on Wednesday, April 28th.
-Finally, Canaccord Genuity boosted their target price on Illumina from $515.00 to $555.00 and gave the company a buy rating in a research report on Monday, August 9th.
-Three analysts have rated the stock with a sell rating, seven have given a hold rating and seven have issued a buy rating to the stock.
-Illumina presently has a consensus rating of Hold and a consensus price target of $395.00.

 Illumina, Inc engages in the development, manufacturing, and marketing of life science tools and integrated systems for large-scale analysis of genetic variation and function.
 It operates through Core Illumina segment, which serves customers in the research, clinical and applied markets, and enable the adoption of a variety of genomic solutions.